Searsia lucida: Related species

 This species closely resembles Searsia pallens and Searsia undulata, which co-occur over much of its distribution range.

 The leaf of Searsia pallens also has a 10mm petiole that is slightly winged, but it has leaflets that are much longer (40mm) than they are wide (10mm).
 Its leaflets have 4 to 6 lateral veins per centimeter.

 Searsia pallens also has glossy fruits that are 4-5mm wide, but its fruits are elliptical-ovoid.

 Searsia lucida in contrast, has a rounded fruit, and fewer lateral veins on its leaves (only 2 or 3 per centimeter).
 The leaflets of Searsia lucida are also broader and more oval in shape.

 Distribution and habitat

 This small tree has a distribution along the West Coast of South Africa from Saldanha Bay around the Cape and up the East Coast almost until the Mozambique border.
-Its distribution area also encompasses the whole of Kwazulu-Natal and stretches in an arm past Eswatini, right up the Lowveld areas of Mpumalanga and into Limpopo Province, almost to the Zimbabwe border.
+Its distribution area also encompasses Lesotho and the whole of Kwazulu-Natal and stretches in an arm past Eswatini, right up the Lowveld areas of Mpumalanga and into Limpopo Province and Zimbabwe.

-It is found in scrub or forest areas from sea level to 2000 metres above.
+It is found in scrub or forest areas from sea level to 2000 metres elevation.